 At time of this printing, Mexico prohibits foreign citizens from flying drones weighing more than .55 lbs., and prohibits flying over people and historical sites, among many other restrictions.
 In the Dominican Republic, drones weighing over 4.4 lbs. requires a permit, but they still strongly suggest you obtain a permit before your arrival even with smaller drones; additional regulations apply.
 Recreational drone flying in Aruba, Costa Rica, Jamaica, St. Lucia and The Bahamas is legal, and require a permit and registration prior to arrival for all drone use; additional regulations apply.
 Commercial drone use has its own rules, regulations, and licensing that vary from country to country.†

 What kinds of things are or are not allowed in my carry-on baggage?

 The Transportation Security Administration [TSA] lists items that are prohibited from being packed in carry-on and checked luggage here.*

 While You're There

-Where do I meet my ground transportation/transfer?
+Where do I meet my ground transportation/hotel transfer?

-Then, at the end of your vacation, the ground transportation company will usually be waiting outside your hotel after you check-out to transfer you back to the airport.
+Then, at the end of your vacation, the ground transportation company will usually be waiting outside your hotel sometime after you check-out to take you back to the airport.
 Be sure to meet with our local representative the day or so before you leave to verify your pick-up time and location.

 Who do I contact if there are complications with my vacation?